-With this in hand you'll also want to get the bag with bearings in it, of which you'll just need two for now.
+With the motor mount in hand you'll also want to get the bag with bearings in it, of which you'll need two for now.
 Press these into both sides of the bore on the Z-axis motor mount.
 You should be able to assemble these easily with your thumbs.